 Catalan is one of the most common opening choices for white.
-If before it was mostly seen at the top level, its popularity has slowly increased and is nowadays one of the top choices at every level and is a usual guest at almost every tournament.
+In earlier times, you could mostly see it at the top level.
+Today, it has slowly become very popular everywhere.
+Also, nowadays, it is one of the top choices at every level and is a usual guest at almost every tournament.
 The bishop on g2 is one of the key pieces in this opening, as it supports white’s main plans: the central break with e4 and the attack on the queenside.

 It is a resourceful opening and, if you are thinking about giving it a try, here are some reasons why it could be the right choice for you.

-In fact, this potential comes precisely from the fact that the center is closed and black’s counterplay on the queenside can be rather slow.
+In fact, this potential comes precisely from the fact that players close the center.
+And, black’s counterplay on the queenside can be rather slow.
 Depending on black’s set-up, white can maneuver his pieces around and get ready to penetrate black’s kingside defenses.
 Many times, however, queens are traded off the board and the fight remains to be decided in the endgame.

 If this is your forte, the Catalan has plenty to offer.
-This opening is also perfect for the players who like accumulating small advantages and keeping them for a long time until they can finally be converted.
+This opening is also perfect for the players who like accumulating small advantages.
+And, it keeps them for a long time until the other side can finally convert them.

 This way you can still surprise your opponents without having to make big changes in your repertoire.

-the Catalan set-up can be reached from various move orders.
-Whether you start by 1.c4, 1.d4 or 1.Nf3, you can still transpose to the Catalan if you feel like it.
+You can reach the Catalan set-up from various move orders.
+Whether you start by 1.c4, 1.d4, or 1.Nf3, you can still transpose to the Catalan if you feel like it.
 This allows you to play with the move orders in order to reach the desired set-up, without letting your opponent know what your intentions are from the very beginning.

 in the sense that, in spite of the labyrinth of variations you will find available, the situations where you have to rely on your memory only are not, in fact, so many.

-The moves are often logical and can be easily guessed even if you don’t remember the theory exactly.
+The moves are often logical and you can easily guess them even if you don’t remember the theory exactly.
 Furthermore, if you study the resulting middlegames, see many games and understand the ideas, your work in learning this opening will be made much easier.

 As you can see, the Catalan [get your complete repertoire here] is a very promising opening that leads to interesting, resourceful positions.
-It is the kind of opening that allows you to play for little advantages and slowly make progress in the position.
-It is more than just a reliable opening repertoire, it is the kind of opening that will help you improve your chess understanding as well.
+It is the kind of opening that allows you to play for a little advantage.
+You also slowly make progress in the position.
+It is more than just a reliable opening repertoire.
+It is the kind of opening that will help you improve your chess understanding as well.